Guardians vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has recorded 32 hits with five doubles, a triple, three home runs and nine walks.
-He has driven in 13 runs with one stolen base.
+- Alex Verdugo has put up 34 hits with six doubles, a triple, three home runs and nine walks.
+He has driven in 14 runs with one stolen base.

 Verdugo Recent Games